open-telemetry/opentelemetry-specification/README.md

 ## Contributions

-The change process is still evolving.
-For the short term, please use [issues](https://github.com/open-telemetry/specification/issues) to suggest changes and [pull requests](https://github.com/open-telemetry/specification/pulls) to suggest implementations of changes that have been discussed in a relevant issue.

-We will be setting up a more complete RFC process to streamline the discussion of changes.

-See [CONTRIBUTING.md](CONTRIBUTING.md) for more details on contribution process.
+See [CONTRIBUTING.md](CONTRIBUTING.md) for details on contribution process.

 ## License